cawasser/rccst/docs/kafka-pub-sub-datasource.md

 ## RCCST Approach

-It might be better to flip the DAG and have DataSources depend on Pub-Sub, wchi in turn depends on Websocket.
+It might be better to flip the DAG and have DataSources depend on Pub-Sub, which in turn depends on Websocket.
 In this way, Pub-Sub can create just one channel, and any DataSources can grab a reference to it.
-Then, when there are updates (especially asynchronous updates, say form Kafka), the DataSource can still just put the update message onto the channel (`>!`).
-Pub-Sub will be blocking on `>!` from the channel, so it will unblock when the message arrives, and it can publish it to its dependency on the Websocket.
+Then, when there are updates (especially asynchronous updates, say from Kafka), the DataSource can still just put the update message onto the channel (`>!`).
+Pub-Sub will be blocking on `>!` from the channel, so it will unblock when the message(s) arrives, and it can publish using its dependency on the Websocket.

 This _should_ make it possible to create individual DataSources only when some user first subscribes to each^(1)^.

-> ^(1)^ Currently, we don't track how many times any given client subscribes to the same source, jsut
+> ^(1)^ Currently, we don't track how many times any given client subscribes to the same source, just
 > subscriptions across all clients.